Raja Pervez Ashraf: Premiership (2012–2013)

 Immediately after his election, Ashraf said that the economy, inflation, and the country's power crisis would be his top concerns.
 "Our country cannot afford politics of confrontation at this time," he said.
 Within 24 hours of being elected, Ashraf held a meeting to resolve the energy crisis in the country and directed the Ministry of Petroleum to ensure the supply of 28,000 tonnes of fuel daily to power plants, so as to add 1200 mega watts to the national grid system.
 There were power protests erupting throughout the country for continual load shedding.
 The Pakistan Economy Watch (PEW) was critical of this renewed focus on energy, calling it a "useless effort" with the president of PEW, Murtaza Mughal, remarking that load shedding had only "increased in the harrowing summer", making life difficult for the ordinary citizen; Mughal further noted that the announcement of adding more fuel into independent power producers had been portrayed positively, despite the fact that the actual problem did not lie in scarcity of fuel but rather in non-payment of dues.
 Businesspeople and economists in Pakistan had a mixed response to Ashraf's appointment; while some appreciated the prime minister's focus on the energy crisis and hoped for greater cooperation between key institutions and political parties as being good for economic stability, others questioned his reputation related to rental power and expressed anxiety over the government's ongoing clash with the judiciary which could cause uncertainty and scare businesses away.
 A government official praised the smooth transition of power and said that the country's economic policy would stay the same, adding that the government's economic team will carry on with implementing the budget and other economic functions as present before Gillani's disqualification.

 As an initiative to overcome the energy crises, Ashraf announced his intention to build several small dams across the country.
 He said that these projects would start from his native Potohar plateau, as part of a development programme for the Potohar region.
 Apart from energy, he identified the deteriorating law and order situation of Karachi, especially with regards to target killings, as a second major challenge.

 In September 2012, during his maiden trip to Gilgit-Baltistan, Ashraf announced a Rs.
 2 billion development package for the region.

-On 12 July 2012, The Supreme Court in its NRO implementation case order has ruled that Prime Minister Raja Pervaiz Ashraf must write the letter to Swiss authorities to reopen graft cases against President Asif Ali Zardari.
+On 12 July 2012, The Supreme Court in its NRO implementation case order has ruled that Prime Minister Raja Pervez Ashraf must write the letter to Swiss authorities to reopen graft cases against President Asif Ali Zardari.

-On 25 July 2012, The Supreme Court gave Raja Pervaiz Ashraf to 8 August 2012 to implement its order by writing a letter to Swiss authorities to reopen graft cases against President Asif Ali Zradari.
+On 25 July 2012, The Supreme Court gave Raja Pervez Ashraf to 8 August 2012 to implement its order by writing a letter to Swiss authorities to reopen graft cases against President Asif Ali Zradari.

 On 8 August 2012, the supreme court adjourned the hearing till 18 September 2012.